 Britain’s railway is the safest in Europe but too many people are still losing their lives on the tracks.

 In fact alarming new figures released in spring 2017 show that trespass incidents are at a 10 year high.
+Trespassing on the railway is illegal and dangerous.
+You could be taken to court and face a £1000 fine.
 That's why we've launched our latest awareness campaign to tackle this worrying trend:

 Reality check – real stories